Alain Daniélou: India: 1932–1960

 He and his partner, the Swiss photographer Raymond Burnier, first went to India as part of an adventure trip, and they were fascinated with the art and culture of the nation.
 Daniélou and Burnier were among the first Westerners to visit India's famed erotic Hindu temples in the village of Khajuraho and Burnier's stunning photographs of the ancient temple complex launched the site internationally.
 The photographs were featured in an exhibition at the New York's Metropolitan Museum.

 In 1932, during his first trip to India, he met one of the great influences poet Rabindranath Tagore.
 His close association with Tagore lead him to become the director of Tagore's school of music at Shantiniketan (Visva-Bharati University).
-Subsequently, in 1935, he joined the Banaras Hindu University, where he studied Hindu music, Sanskrit language and literature, Hindu philosophy, and Hindu religion for the next 15 years of his life.
+Subsequently, in 1935, he joined the Banaras Hindu University, where he studied Hindustani music, Sanskrit language and literature, Hindu philosophy, and Hindu religion for the next 15 years of his life.
 In 1949, he was appointed as a research professor at the University, a post he held until 1953; he also remained the director of the College of Indian Music.
 In Bénarès (now Varanasi), he lived in a mansion on the banks of the Ganges, named Rewa Kothi.
 During these years, he studied Indian classical music in Bénarès with Shivendranath Basu and played the veena, a classical Indian instrument which he started playing professionally.
 He also studied Hindi and Sanskrit languages, as well as Indian philosophy.

 His interest in the symbolism of Hindu architecture and sculpture lead him to long trips with Burnier to Khajuraho, Bhubaneswar, and Konarak, sites located in central India and Rajasthan.
 He also translated some works of Swami Karpatri, the samnyasin by whom he was initiated into Shaivism under the Hindu name Shiva Sharan ("Protected by Shiva").
 In 1942, he published his translation of the Tirukkural, a Tamil moral literature.

 In 1953, he joined the Adyar Library and Research Centre at the Theosophical Society Adyar near Madras (now Chennai), where he was the director of a centre of research into Sanskrit literature until 1956.
 In 1959, he became a member of French Institute of Pondicherry, which works in the field of Indology.